• Martin Thoma

 The cookiecutter template installs a couple of useful plugins:

-• pytest-black: Check if black was applied.
+: Check if black was applied.pytest-flake8

-• pytest-mccabe: Check if a section of your code might be too complicated.
+: Check if a section of your code might be too complicated.

-You might also want to give mutmut a try.
-It could help you to discover which lines have been checked, but maybe not thoroughly enough.
+It could help you to discover which lines have been checked, but maybe not

-To run all of your tests, execute tox.
+To run all of your tests, execute tox

 Documentation